-The future of mobility is electric, but electric vehicles (EVs) are still lagging behind internal combustion engine (ICE) vehicles on all key parameters.
+The future of mobility is electric.
+But electric vehicles (EV) are still behind ICE vehicles on key parameters.
 This is preventing them from becoming truly widespread.

-Increasing the range means that EV batteries need to store more energy.
-The higher cost of EVs is attributable to the cost of batteries and to the short service life of those batteries.
-Furthermore, current EVs cannot be charged fast because the batteries do not withstand fast charging conditions.
+Increasing range means that EV batteries need to store more energy.
+An EV’s higher cost is attributed to the cost of batteries and their low service life.
+And current electric vehicles cannot be charged quickly, as their batteries do not withstand fast-charging conditions.

-Improving battery parameters such as energy density, charge rate, cycle life and cost is a major technological challenge, but can be solved when TUBALL™ graphene nanotubes (also known as single wall carbon nanotubes) are incorporated in the design of lithium-ion batteries.
+Improving battery parameters, such as energy density, charge rate, service life, and cost, is a major technological challenge that can be solved with TUBALL™ graphene nanotubes (or single wall carbon nanotubes) introduced into the recipe of lithium-ion batteries.

 When added to the highest energy density active materials—silicon-based for the anode and high-nickel-content for the cathode—TUBALL™ allows industry to reach energy density goals of 300 Wh/kg and 800 Wh/l and go beyond them.
 The best battery cells currently on the market only manage 260 Wh/kg and 700 Wh/l (21700 type).